Color: light yellow to dark yellow, gold-brown

 Moh's hardness: 7

 Natural citrines are rare and mostly come in a pale yellow hue.
 Most citrines used in jewelry actually started out as amethysts and were heat-treated to get their rich, fiery, golden tones.
 Historically, the dark orange nuance of citrine, sometimes called Madeira citrine after the color of Madeira wine, has been the most valued color.
 In today's fashion world many people prefer the bright lemony shades of the gem.
-Citrine is generally more inexpensive than amethyst and is also available in a wide range of sizes and shapes, including very large sizes.
+Citrine is also available in a wide range of sizes and shapes, including very large sizes.

 Deposits of natural colored citrines are found in Brazil, Madagascar, and the United States, as well as in Argentina, Myanmar (Burma), Namibia, Russia, Scotland and Spain.

-In ancient times citrine was carried as a protection against snake venom and evil thoughts.
+In ancient times citrine was carried as protection against snake venom and evil thoughts.